-Tocqueville noted a predilection for “abstract expressions” in “democratic languages”, and a tendency “to sublimate into further abstraction the abstract terms of the language”: “an abstract term is like a box with a false bottom: you may put in it what ideas you please” (Democracy in America, trans.
-H. Reeve, 1838).
-Abstract and abstraction, indeed, have been key words in arguments over democracy, notably as regards questions as to its dependence on abstracting from the concrete realities of the individuals within it—democracy as “a dense abstract mass of somebody elses” (Wyndham Lewis, 1927).
-Recent feminist thought has opposed abstract individualism: the masking of individual histories and cultural experiences with “the abstract notions of equality that have fuelled change in Western countries” (Marie A. Failinger, 2007).
-Arguments here crystallize around liberalism and the effects of its perceived basis in a view of “individual human beings as social atoms, abstracted from their social contexts” (Marilyn Friedman, 1989).
+Tocqueville noted a predilection for “abstract expressions” in “democratic languages,” and a tendency “to sublimate into further abstraction the abstract terms of the language”: “an abstract term is like a box with a false bottom: you may put in it what ideas you please” (Democracy in America, trans.
+H. Reeve, 1840).
+Abstract and abstraction, indeed, have been key words in arguments over democracy, notably as regards its dependence on abstracting from the concrete realities of the individuals within it—democracy as “a dense abstract mass of somebody elses” (Wyndham Lewis, 1927).
+Recent feminist thought has opposed abstract individualism: the masking of individual histories and cultural experiences with “abstract notions of equality” (Marie A. Failinger, 2007).
+Arguments here crystallize around liberalism, perceived as viewing “individual human beings as social atoms, abstracted from their social contexts” (Marilyn Friedman, 1989).

-The first decades of 20c saw an important concern with abstraction in literature and art.
+The first decades of C20 saw an important concern with abstraction in literature and art.
 “Go in fear of abstractions”—poetic images “should be ‘concrete’ ” (Ezra Pound, 1913); this at the same time as the emergence of abstract art, or art moving away from figurative traditions.
 OED has an instance of abstract painting from 1851, then abstract canvas, 1915; abstraction as opposed to realism, 1909; and abstract expressionism, 1922.
-Abstract here indicates a crisis of representation, running parallel in this with arguments about political—democratic— representation.
-On the one hand, there is a movement against abstraction, for a language of the concrete in place of a worn-out language of “abstract counters” (T. E. Hulme, 1909); on the other, abstraction is presented as a throwing off of conventional forms, a struggle for new vision, new language (Virginia Woolf wants a cinema of ‘abstractions’, 1926; and she attempts in To the Lighthouse “the most difficult abstract writing”, 1927).
+Abstract here indicates a crisis of representation, running parallel with arguments about political—democratic— representation.
+On the one hand, there is a movement against abstraction, for a language of the concrete in place of a worn-out language of “abstract counters” (T. E. Hulme, 1909); on the other, abstraction is presented as a throwing off of conventional forms, a struggle for new vision, new language (Virginia Woolf wants a cinema of “abstractions,” 1926; and she attempts in To the Lighthouse “the most difficult abstract writing,” 1927).

-The history of abstract shows not so much substantial shifts in meaning as shifts in the value attached to Locke’s “power of abstracting”.
-This is evident in the ways in which the last two hundred years or so haveseen the word given both negative and positive values; this above all in thinking about the individual and society, rights and equality—the very focus of Keywords and of Williams’s work overall.
+The history of abstract shows not so much substantial shifts in meaning as shifts in the value attached to Locke’s “power of abstracting.”
+This is evident in the ways in which the last two hundred years or so have seen the word given both negative and positive values; this above all in thinking about the individual and society, rights and equality—the very focus of Keywords and of Williams’s work overall.